 Greenwich Hospital hosts oncology nursing fellowship program graduation

-Nick Mudry and Hannah Dahlke are among 35 oncology nursing Flynn fellows at 15 leading hospitals nationwide to be graduating this year.
+Mudry and Dahlke are among 35 oncology nursing Flynn fellows at 15 leading hospitals nationwide to be graduating this year.
 The fellowship program was first piloted at Greenwich Hospital in 2014.

 During the eight-week program at the hospital, the two nursing fellows shadowed seasoned nurses and served as integral hands-on members of the cancer team.
 Learn more and donate to the Susan D. Flynn Oncology Nursing Fellowship Program at Greenwich Hospital.